Welding_arc

 Finally the best known...

 In GAS TUNGSTEN ARC WELDING (GTAW), called also Tig for Tungsten Inert Gas Welding_arc equipment the electrode is non consumable, but it wears out and needs replacement from time to time.
-The Welding_arc torch is made for manual use, except that for special applications automated welding can be performed with proper accessories as needed.

 See our new page.
 Click on Tig Welding Tips

 Power supplies are similar to those described for Welding_arc SMAW but include also provisions for regulating and starting argon flow and water flow to be supplied to the torch for cooling.
-High frequency spark production is a useful accessory for pilot arc starting without contacting the work, which is a dangerous practice likely to introduce tungsten fragments into the weld and also, if necessary, for providing arc stabilization during welding.

 Special provisions permit the use of pulsed high current rapidly rising and decaying with high pulse repetition rate: this kind of welding current is useful for quality joining of precision parts with high penetration and no drop through but need special education and training of welders, or establishment of precise welding procedures.